 Ref.
 Question Policy Principles N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
-(Internal and external) Answe er Finding/Observation Yes Where an emergency escape lighting system is present, comments are based upon a visual assessment of the system coverage and condition, but no illuminance tests or verification of the installation to British Standards was carried out.
-The general provision of emergency lighting in the common areas was considered reasonable and no other significant issues were identified or other observations were made at the time of the premises survey.
+(Internal and external) Answer Finding/Observation Yes The general provision of emergency escape lighting in the common areas was considered reasonable and no issues or other significant observations were made at the time of the premises survey.